* Public Comments, Questions & City Responses are Posted Under "Related Information"

 - Job-skills training

-- Charitable medical and dental care
+- Charitable medical

 - Connection to mainstream social services